Mousecop/time-in-space/README.md

 with a next date button

 When user clicks next button the date picker is redisplayed for user to select another date

+// Future Features -
+  - At first pic load, show button then fade/hide.
+When you move mouse, button fades in/ shows.
+  - Range of dates
+  - Transition through photos from range of dates.
+    - After a short delay, display info, then move on to next photo.
+  - option to use High-res or normal